Montgenèvre: Roads

 The RN94 which climbs up the Col de Montgenèvre runs through the village.
 A tunnel was built before the Turin Olympics back in 2006 to divert through traffic under the village, making the resort more peaceful.
 The road runs to Briançon and Oulx.
 There is a road to Grenoble from Briançon on the RN91 over the Col du Lautaret.

 Calais Ferry Port is a 10-hour 30 minutes drive away on French Motorways.

 Aeroplane

 The nearest international airport is Turin International Airport, 1 hour and 20 minutes drive (101 km) away.
 Grenoble-Isère Airport is 222 km away and a 2-hour 25 minutes drive away from the resort.

 Train

 There is a bus to Oulx Railway station in the Susa Valley.
 This station serves the TGV line between Milan - Turin - Modane - Paris.
 Paris is 4 1/2 hours away from Oulx.

-There is an SNCF train station in nearby French town of Briançon.
-Which has a train service to Gap, Valence TGV, Lyon and Paris.
+There is an SNCF train station in the nearby French town of Briançon, which has a train service to Gap, Valence TGV, Lyon and Paris.